bean-mhm/img-aligner/README.md

 Make sure you have a stable internet connection so that unavailable packages can be fetched online.
-You only need to regenerate this in certain cases, like when you add or remove source files or modify `CMakeLists.txt`.
+You only need to regenerate this in certain cases, like when you add or remove source files, modify `CMakeLists.txt`, or switch between debug and release builds.

 4. Build & Run.
 ```bash